 Wondering how to say cheers in Irish?
 Discover the five best ways to toast in a bar and drink like a real Irish local in this post today.
-After all, we cannot deny that one of the biggest reasons why travelers like you go to Ireland is to experience their unique pub crawls, which is why learning some of the basic terms in this post can definitely help you prepare for your interactions with the locals.
-So, if you are up for that, then let’s start learning!
+After all, we cannot deny that one of the biggest reasons travelers like you go to Ireland is to experience their unique pub crawls, so learning some of the basic terms in this post can help you prepare for your interactions with the locals.
+So, if you are up for that, let’s start learning!

-If you have been wondering if a particular country enjoys drinking alcohol almost any time of the day, then that would definitely be Ireland.
-In the Irish culture, drinking is deemed an important activity as the locals do it for relaxation, pleasure, and social purposes.
-If we look at their popular festivals, like the week-long celebration of St. Patrick’s day, you will probably see that the locals will be having a drink on hand (most probably a Guinness) throughout the event.
-For them, drinking is a holy tradition and is an important aspect of showing their love and respect to the patron saint of all Ireland.
+Let’s look at their popular festivals, like the week-long celebration of St. Patrick’s day.
+You will probably see that the locals will be having a drink on hand (most likely a Guinness) throughout the event.
+For them, drinking is a holy tradition.
+It is an important aspect of showing their love and respect to the patron saint of all Ireland.

-But aside from the celebrations, it seems that the Irish people just have it in their DNA to be heavy drinkers.
-In fact, there are numerous studies trying to uncover why the country’s citizens have unique drinking patterns no matter what their ages are.
-In fact, a study in 2011 tried to look at university students’ drinking habits.
-It was discovered there that the students from Ireland drank more alcohol than any other group of youths from other countries!
+But aside from the celebrations, the Irish people have it in their DNA to be heavy drinkers.
+Numerous studies are trying to uncover why the country’s citizens have unique drinking patterns no matter what their ages are.
+A study in 2011 tried to look at university students’ drinking habits.
+It was discovered that the students from Ireland drank more alcohol than any other group of youths from other countries!

 With all these considered, one of the best ways to start an authentic relationship with the locals is by having a few rounds of drinks with them.
 To help you get started on how it goes, allow us to give you a few pointers on some of the basic Irish Gaelic expressions you can use to say cheers below.

-When it comes to saying cheers in Irish, please do remembers that the locals also use the English version since a huge percentage of the population are more interested in speaking English.
-However, talking with them in Irish Gaelic will definitely blow them away and earn you some brownie points.
+When it comes to saying cheers in Irish, please remember that the locals also use the English version since a huge percentage of the population is more interested in speaking English.
+However, talking with them in Irish Gaelic will blow them away and earn you some brownie points.

-This word is the most direct equivalent of the word "cheers” in the Irish language.
-Basically, it translates to “health,” which means that you are practically drinking to health when you say this toast.
+This word is the most direct equivalent of “cheers” in the Irish language.
+It translates to “health,” which means that you are drinking to health when you say this toast.
 It is pronounced as slawn-cha and can be used as a general toasting word.

 This phrase (pronounced slawn che vah) is not just used in St. Patrick’s day celebrations, but it can also be said when just drinking a pint with friends.
 The word “sláinte” means health, while the word “mhaith” translates to “good.”
-So, when combined together, this phrase means drinking to good health.
+So, when combined, this phrase means drinking for good health.

-If you want to say cheers for health in a more personal way, you can simply use this variation since it makes use of the chugat, which means “you” in the Irish language.
-Pronounced as slawn-cha hoo u, the literal translation of this is “good health to you.”
+Suppose you want to say cheers for health more personally.
+In that case, you can use this variation since it uses the chugat, which means “you” in the Irish language.
+Pronounced as slawn-cha hoo u, the literal translation is “good health to you.”
 You can also change the chugat to chugaibh (pronounced hoo uv) to refer to all the people around you.

 Now, if you want to completely surprise the locals with your skills in the Irish language, you can simply say sláinte agus táinte, which means “to health and wealth” To pronounce this, you simply say slawn cha ogguss tawn cheh.

-Now, this is a very traditional type of cheers in Irish and will definitely work when you are with close friends and family.
-This is perfect for family dinners and celebrations as it is more general and it means “health to men and may the women live a long life.”
+This is a very traditional type of cheers in Irish and will work when you are with close friends and family.
+It is perfect for family dinners and celebrations as it is more general, and it means “health to men and may the women live a long life.”
 This may be a bit wordy, but the pronunciation for this is slan che na var agus guh mar na naw guh jeyo.

-Now that we already have an idea of the five basic ways to say cheers in Irish, allow us to also walk you through some of the top alcoholic drinks loved by the locals which you can order when you are with the locals.
+Now that we already have an idea of the five basic ways to say cheers in Irish, allow us to walk you through some of the top alcoholic drinks loved by the locals, which you can order when you are with the locals.

 As we reach this part of the post, we hope that you were able to learn the important toasting words and phrases that the locals use when drinking.
 If you enjoyed this post and would love to learn more about the Irish language, culture, and traditions, then do not miss out on our exclusive posts like the basic Irish numbers, translation and pronunciation guide for animal names, and the two basic languages in Ireland.

 We also hope that you will be able to practice and gain confidence in speaking the language soon.
-If you want to improve your abilities and acquire specific tactics in the Irish language, it’s time to study using our most suggested program right now!
+If you want to improve your abilities and acquire specific tactics in the Irish language, it’s time to study using our most suggested app now!

-If you’re looking for a resource to teach you some of the world’s greatest spoken languages, then search no more since Ling App from Simya Solutions is a good place to start.
-This language learning application provides you with complete lessons for over 60+ foreign languages that are produced and updated by actual language specialists and native speakers to assure the quality of translations and explanations from the inside out.
+Did you enjoy learning how to say cheers in Irish?
+If you’re looking for a resource to teach you some of the world’s greatest spoken languages, then search no more since Ling App by Simya Solutions is a good place to start.
+This language learning application provides you with complete lessons for over 60+ foreign languages produced and updated by actual language specialists and native speakers to assure the quality of translations and explanations from the inside out.